k3nnywilliam/k3nnywilliam/README.md

 - 💼 Software developer | Interested in nutrition, food security, healthcare, augmented reality and data visualization
 - ⚡ Fun fact: I belong to a native tribe called Iban in Malaysia and I used to be a 3D artist 🧑‍🎨

-### Current tech stacks
+### Current tech stack
-- Python, Javascript
+- Python, R, Javascript
-- HTML, CSS, React, Vue, Bootstrap, Tailwind
+- HTML, CSS, R Shiny, React, Vue, Bootstrap, Tailwind
 - Node, NextJS

 #### OS